pop-os/launcher/README.md

     Clear,
     /// Close the launcher
     Close,
+    // Additional options for launching a certain item Context {
+        id: Indice,
+        options: Vec<ContextOption>,
+    },
-    // Notifies that a .desktop entry should be launched by the frontend DesktopEntry(PathBuf),
+    // Notifies that a .desktop entry should be launched by the frontend.
+    DesktopEntry {
+        path: PathBuf,
+        gpu_preference: GpuPreference,
+    },
     /// Update the text in the launcher
     Fill(String),
     /// Indicoates that a plugin is finished with its queries